Clubs and Organizations

 KANSAS CITY CHAPTER OF THE NATIONAL BLACK MBA ASSOCIATION

 he National Black MBA Association® (NBMBAA) was founded in 1970 at a two-day conference held at the University of Chicago, by a group of African American MBA students, faculty, advisors, and businessmen.
 The purposes of the Association are the encouragement of career independence for African American business professionals, the promotion of African American intellectual and economic wealth and empowerment, and the professional advancement of African American business professionals.
-For more information, explore the site.

 The purpose of The Math Club shall be to support all students interested in the discipline of mathematics, and to provide social, research, and service opportunities for its members.
 Specific objectives are listed as follows.